 RA4: retransmissions explicitly take into account applicationlayer prioritization (e.g., new data for a high priority H3 stream (C) could get precedence over retransmissions of lower priority H3 streams (A and B, with lowest priority D)): CCABABDD.

-Here we find that most implementers do give retransmissions a higher priority: 10/13 do RA2 and 1/13 (mvfst 1) does RA3, while just 2/13 employ RA1.
-We have not yet observed RA4 in the wild, though this is likely because only 3/15 stacks integrate QUIC stream scheduling with H3 semantics at this point.
-It is unclear which RA performs best in practice.
+Here we find that most implementers do give retransmissions a higher priority: 9/13 do RA2 and 1/13 (mvfst 1) does RA3, while just 2/13 employ RA1.
+Only quicly currently supports RA4 for H3 transfers, falling back to RA2 if QUIC is used directly without H3.
+The low occurence of RA4 is likely because only 3/15 stacks integrate QUIC stream scheduling with H3 semantics at this point.